caraballofelix88/zounds/README.md

 # Zounds

-A minimal(?) no-imports, low-footprint audio synthesis toolkit
+A minimal(?) zero-dependency, low-footprint audio synthesis toolkit

 ## What does this thing do?